 How Talcum Powder Causes Cancer

-Yes, multiple medical studies show a connection between cancer and talc exposure.
+Multiple medical studies show a connection between ovarian cancer and talcum powder exposure.
 Statistically, one in fifty women, or 2%, develop ovarian cancer.

-Case Studies Correlating Talc with Cancer
+Case Studies Correlating Talc Powder with Cancer

 The study compared nearly 600 African American women with ovarian cancer to over 700 women who weren't afflicted.